2called-chaos/ts3r/README.md

 We are lacking a bit of documentation here but there are quite a few examples in the configuration directory.
 For the most part this [Docu PDF of hell](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf) will help you a lot.

+You will need to copy and modify the example configuration

+    cp config/bot.rb.example config/bot.rb
+    vim config/bot.rb

 ## Usage